F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 To transmit the declaration, you POST the declaration to the URI ``<BIG-IP IP address>/mgmt/shared/declarative-onboarding``.
 If you are using a single NIC BIG-IP, include port 8443: ``<BIG-IP IP address>:8443/mgmt/shared/declarative-onboarding``

-In this section, we first show the sample declaration, and then we break it down an describe its parts.
+In this section, we first show the sample declaration, and then we break it down and describe its parts.
 If you are unfamiliar with any of the BIG-IP terminology, see the `F5 Knowledge Center <https://support.f5.com/csp/knowledge-center/software/BIG-IP?module=BIG-IP%20LTM&version=13.1.0>`_.

 Sample declaration for a standalone BIG-IP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this section, we show an example of a standalone (non-clustered) declaration which configures some common system and networking components on the BIG-IP system.
-To see an example of a declaration that onboards a cluster of BIG-IPs, see :doc:`cluster`.
+To see an example of a declaration that onboards a cluster of BIG-IPs, see :doc:`clustering`.

 In the following declaration, we include